 The per capita income in Franklin in 2018 was $48,318, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $193,272 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.

-Franklin is a somewhat ethnically-diverse city.
+Franklin is a very ethnically-diverse city.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Franklin include English, Irish, Italian, and Scottish.
+The greatest number of Franklin residents report their race to be White, followed by Asian.
+Important ancestries of people in Franklin include German, English, Irish, Italian, and European.

 The most common language spoken in Franklin is English.
 Other important languages spoken here include Spanish and Langs. of India.